 - You can also talk to their local chemist or GP and request that they order some face masks.
 Not all Victorian chemists and GPs are taking part in this initiative, so please call ahead to check if face masks can be ordered on your behalf.

 - If you do not meet the eligibility criteria for free face masks you can purchase one or make your own fitted face mask.

 - Read about 'Who can get a free reusable face mask’ in Easy English.

 Why is the Victorian Government distributing free reusable face masks?

-The Victorian Government wants to protect those members of the community who may become sicker with coronavirus (COVID-19), or who may be less likely to have access to a face covering.
+The Victorian Government wants to protect members of the community who may become sicker with coronavirus (COVID-19), or who may be less likely to have access to face masks.
 Providing these people, and the workers that deliver services to them, with reusable face masks is important in minimising the risk of infection across the community - and supporting vulnerable Victorians and our essential health workers.

 Ordering reusable face masks – information for service providers

 Agencies eligible to place orders for masks include:

 - Community health services and hospitals

 - Disability agencies and funded residential care services for people with disabilities